b4ck5p4c3/ca/README.md

 ## Overview

-1. Root CA is stored on HSM in RØ team possession.
+- Root CA is stored on HSM in RØ team possession.
-2. Root CA is backed up on two encrypted offline devices, one offsite and one onsite.
+- Root CA is backed up on two encrypted offline devices, one offsite and one onsite.
-3. Backup key is divided into 5 shares using Shamir's Secret Sharing Scheme.
+- Backup key is divided into 5 shares using Shamir's Secret Sharing Scheme.
 Each share holded by a different resident.
+- More stuff is available in [Guides](./guides/) section.

 ## Security Contact